Persistent Müllerian duct syndrome: Genetics

 Mutation in AMH gene (PMDS Type 1) or AMHR2 gene (PMDS Type 2) are the primary causes of PMDS.
 AMH, or sometimes referred to as Müllerian inhibiting substance (MIS), is secreted by Sertoli cells during an individual's whole life.
 It is essential during the foetal period as it functions to regress the Müllerian ducts.
 However, AMH also functions in the last trimester of pregnancy, after birth, and even during adulthood in minimal amounts.
 The Sertoli cells in males secrete AMH, through the presence of a Y chromosome.

 The role of the AMH gene in reproductive development, is the production of a protein that contributes to male sex differentiation.
 During development of male foetuses, the AMH protein is secreted by cells within the testes.
 AMHs bind to the AMH Type 2 Receptors, which are present on cells on the surface of the Müllerian duct.
 The binding of AMH to its receptors on the Müllerian duct induces the apoptosis of the Müllerian duct cells, thus the regression of the Müllerian duct within males.
 However, for females who originally do not produce AMH proteins during foetal development, the Müllerian duct eventually becomes the uterus and fallopian tubes as normal.
-With the AMH gene mutation (PMDS Type 1), the AMH is either not produced, produced in deficient amounts, defective, secreted at the wrong critical period for male differentiation or the Müllerian ducts manifested a resistance to AMH.
+With the AMH gene mutation (PMDS Type 1), the AMH is either not produced, produced in deficient amounts, defective, or secreted at the wrong critical period for male differentiation.

 AMHR2 contains the instructions for generating the receptors that AMH binds to.
-If there if a mutation in the AMHR2 gene, the response to AMH molecules binding to the receptor cannot be properly reciprocated.
+If there is a mutation in the AMHR2 gene, the response to AMH molecules binding to the receptor cannot be properly reciprocated.
 Other possibilities include an absence of the receptors, such that the AMH molecules cannot induce differentiation.
 Mutation in the AMHR2 is critical to proper male sex differentiation.
 The genetic mutational cause of PMDS, is a 27 base-pair deletion of the Anti-Müllerian Type 2 Receptor gene.
 The 27-base-pair deletion that occurs PMDS is in exon 10 on one allele.
+With the AMHR2 gene mutation (PMDS Type 2), the AMHR2 is either not produced, produced in deficient amounts, defective, or the Müllerian ducts manifested a resistance to AMH.

 PMDS is inherited in an autosomal recessive manner.
 The male individuals inherit mutated copies of the X chromosomes from the maternal and paternal genes, implying the parents are carriers and do not show symptoms.
 Females inheriting two mutated genes do not display symptoms of PMDS, though remain as carriers.
 Males are affected genotypically with the karyotype (46, XY) and phenotypically.